freenas/freenas-docs/userguide/storage.rst

 Snapshots provide a clever way of keeping a history of files, providing a way to recover an older copy or even a deleted file.
-For this reason, many administrators take snapshots often (perhas every 15 minutes), store them for a period of time (possibly a month), and store them on another system (typically using Replication Tasks).
-Such a strategy allows the administrator to roll the system back to a specific time or, if there is a catastrophic loss, an off-site snapshot can restore the system up to the last snapshot interval.
+For this reason, many administrators take snapshots often (perhaps every fifteen minutes), store them for a period of time (possibly a month), and store them on another system (typically using :ref:`Replication Tasks`).
+Such a strategy allows the administrator to roll the system back to a specific point in time.
+If there is a catastrophic loss, an off-site snapshot can be used to restore the system up to the time of the last snapshot.

 An existing ZFS volume is required before creating a snapshot.
 Creating a volume is described in :ref:`Volume Manager`.